escherba/python-cityhash/README.rst

 Authors
 -------
-The Python bindings were originally written by Alexander [Amper] Marshalov and were subsequently edited and packaged by Eugene Scherba.
+The Python bindings were originally written by Alexander [Amper] Marshalov and were subsequently edited for more speed/versatility and packaged for PyPI by Eugene Scherba.
 The original CityHash algorithm is by Google.

 License
 -------